-Stults spent the 2011 season in the Colorado organization and made six forgettable relief appearances for the Rockies in the middle of that season.
-But he has become a dependable starter for the San Diego Padres since he joined them in May 2012 when he was claimed off waivers from the Chicago White Sox.
+Stults spent the 2011 season in the Colorado organization and made six forgettable relief appearances for the Rockies in the middle of the season.
+But he has become a dependable starter for the Padres since he joined them in May 2012 when he was claimed off waivers from the Chicago White Sox.

-Stults limited the Rockies to two runs, one earned, in seven innings, going that distance or more for the third straight start and fourth time in five outings.
+Stults limited the Rockies to two runs, one earned, with no walks and four strikeouts in seven innings.
+It was his third straight start and fourth time in five outings that he went seven or more innings.
 In his past eight starts since May 2, Stults has gone 3-3 with a 2.47 ERA.

 Before Gyorko's double, Francis had retired eight of the previous nine batters, including the final two in a 31-pitch first inning.

 Francis stranded runners at first and second in the first and only allowed one run.
 Cabrera drew a one-walk out, stole his 27th stolen base of the season and scored when Chase Headley grounded a single to right.

 Carlos Quentin followed with another ground single, but Francis got Gyroko to fly out and Blanks to foul out.

 The Rockies tied the score at 1 in third on catcher Yasmani Grandal's throwing error.
 With runners at first and third and one out, Carlos Gonzalez struck out as Eric Young Jr. took off for second base.
 Grandal's throw sailed into center field, enabling Young to steal second and Dexter Fowler to score from third.